banzaicloud/kurun/README.md

 ### `kurun` is like `kubectl port-forward` into Kubernetes (and not out from!)

-`kurun` is capable of port forwarding your local application into a Kubernetes cluster with the help of a few tricks, it uses [inlets](https://github.com/alexellis/inlets) and `kubectl port-forward` to achieve this.
+`kurun` is capable of port forwarding your local application into a Kubernetes cluster using our WebSocket-based tunnel.
 This is extremely useful for rapid development of Kubernetes admission webhooks for example.

 Start a Python SimpleHTTPServer on port 4443 on your machine: